amplication/docs/docs/getting-started/connect-server-to-github.md

      - **Administration** - `Access: Read and Write`
      - **Checks** - `Access: Read and Write`
      - **Content** - `Access: Read and Write`
-3. Hit Save
+3. Click Save
-4. Hit `Generate new client secret` and copy the resulting secret
+4. Click `Generate new client secret` and copy the resulting secret
-5. Hit `Generate a private key`, download, open the generated certificate, add `\n` at the end of each line and join all lines to obtain a single line string
+5. Click `Generate a private key`, download, open the generated certificate, add `\n` at the end of each line and join all lines to obtain a single line string

 ### Step 2: Configure Amplication server to work with the new GitHub app